- May 29, 1955

 Career which last 40 years and still isn't over

-In 2016, Ken is still active in stock car racing, participating in the Camping World Truck Series and ARCA Series with his own team Ken Schrader Racing Inc. Schrader is also the owner of the Federated Auto Parts Raceway in Pevely, Missouri, and co-owner of Macon Speedway near Macon, Illinois, together with Kenny Wallace, Tony Stewart and Bob Sargent.
+In 2017, Ken was still active in stock car racing, participating in the Camping World Truck Series.
+He's the owner of racing team Ken Schrader Racing Inc. He is also the owner of the Federated Auto Parts Raceway in Pevely, Missouri, and co-owner of Macon Speedway near Macon, Illinois, together with Kenny Wallace, Tony Stewart and Bob Sargent.

 Despite not winning any championship title in NASCAR, Schrader is one of the most popular stock car drivers in general, especially because of his long career.
 Besides four Winston Cup Series wins, his biggest achievements were three consecutive pole positions at Daytona 500, between 1988 and 1990.